Alan Ruck: Career

-Ruck then appeared as a bank robber in a season three episode of the USA Network series Psych, and as a lawyer in season five of the ABC series Boston Legal.
-He guest starred as Martin, a magazine reporter, on an episode of Ruby & the Rockits entitled "We Are Family?".
+Ruck appeared as a bank robber in a season three episode of the USA Network series Psych, and as a lawyer in season five of the ABC series Boston Legal.
+He guest-starred as Martin, a magazine reporter, on an episode of Ruby & the Rockits entitled "We Are Family?"

 In 2010, Ruck was cast as a lead character in the NBC mystery-drama, Persons Unknown.
-He also guest-starred on the television show Fringe as a scientist turned criminal, in the NCIS: Los Angeles season two episode "Borderline", and guest-starred as ex-money laundering accountant turned dentist on an episode of Justified entitled "Long in the Tooth".
-He also appeared in the Grey's Anatomy season five episode "In The Midnight Hour".
+He guest-starred on the television show Fringe as a scientist turned criminal, in the NCIS: Los Angeles season two episode "Borderline", and guest-starred as ex-money laundering accountant turned dentist on an episode of Justified entitled "Long in the Tooth".
+He appeared in the Grey's Anatomy season five episode "In The Midnight Hour".

 In 2012, Ruck was cast in the ABC Family series Bunheads as the husband to Sutton Foster's character, Michelle.
 In 2013, he appeared in NCIS, guest-starring in the season 11 episode, "Gut Check".

 In autumn 2016, Ruck began a 10-episode run on The Exorcist as Henry Rance, the husband (who has suffered mild brain damage in a vaguely explained accident) of Angela Rance (Geena Davis), better known as the adult Regan MacNeil, the tortured girl (played by Linda Blair) who is possessed by a demon in the 1973 hit film The Exorcist.

-In 2018, Ruck began in the role of Connor Roy in the Emmy-award winning HBO series Succession.
+From 2018 to 2023, Ruck played the role of Connor Roy, the eldest son of a media magnate, in the HBO series Succession.
+He was part of the cast's win for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2022 and 2024.
+In 2023, he received Golden Globe and Emmy nominations for his performance.

 Personal life

-Ruck married Claudia Stefany in 1984.
-They have two children: a daughter, Emma, and a son, Sam.
-They divorced in 2005.
-On January 4, 2008, he married actress Mireille Enos, whom he met in 2005 while co-starring in the Broadway revival of Absurd Person Singular.
-Mireille gave birth to their daughter Vesper in 2010.
-Their son Larkin was born in July 2014.
+Ruck was married to actress Claudia Stefany from 1984 to 2005, with whom he has two children.
+Since 2008, he has been married to actress Mireille Enos, whom he met in 2005 while co-starring in the Broadway revival of Absurd Person Singular.
+They have two children.

+On October 31, 2023, Ruck was involved in a car crash in Los Angeles.
+For unknown reasons, he lost control of his Rivian R1T, hit several vehicles, and crashed into the side of a pizza restaurant.